Swatto86/WinRDP/00_START_HERE.md

 **Next Steps:**
 1. Open `build.bat` and run it
+2. Try building the installer with `build-installer.bat`
-2. Read `GETTING_STARTED.md` for the learning path
+3. Read `GETTING_STARTED.md` for the learning path
-3. Explore `src/main.c` to understand the code
+4. Explore `src/main.c` to understand the code
-4. Try the exercises and build your own features!
+5. Try the exercises and build your own features!

+**Credits:** Created by Swatto - A professional Windows API learning project